Delta-Research-Team/intermap/docs/intervis.md

 ??? note "Interactions"

-    Upon uploading the `.PICKLE` file, InterVis will automatically detect all stored interactions and display them in this panel.
+    Upon uploading the `.PICKLE` file, InterVis will automatically detect all types of interactions detected and display their names in this panel.

     - You can select one or multiple types.
-Click ``Select All`` to toggle all options.
+Click ``Select All`` to mark them all.

 ??? note "Annotations"

-    Upon uploading the `.PICKLE` file, InterVis will automatically detect all stored annotations and display them in this panel.
+    Upon uploading the `.PICKLE` file, InterVis will automatically detect all stored annotations and display their names in this panel.

-    - You can filter the visualized data based on the custom annotations defined in the configuration file.
+    - You can then filter the visualized data based on the custom annotations defined in the configuration file.

     - You can select one or multiple annotations.
-Click ``Select All`` to toggle all options.
+Click ``Select All`` to mark them all.

-??? note "Prevalence Threshold"
+??? note "Prevalence"

     When the files are loaded, InterVis automatically assigns a default prevalence threshold of ``30%``.
-You can adjust this value to filter out interactions based on their prevalence (0–100%).
+Interactions less prevalent than this cutoff are not rendered.
+You can adjust this value to filter out interactions based on their prevalence in a range from 0 to 100%.

-    - The ``Show`` option will allow you to show/hide numeric values on plots.
+    - The ``Show`` option allows you to show/hide numeric values on plots.

 ## 4. Plot Settings and Customization